home MasterImages.Org

 • Salafsky, N., S. H. M. Butchart, D. Salzer, A. J. Stattersfield, R. Neugarten, C. Hilton-Taylor, B. Collen, L. L. Master, S. O’Connor, and D. Wilkie.
 2009.
 Pragmatism and practice in classifying threats: Reply to Balmford et al. Conservation Biology 23:488-493.

-• Master, L., D. Faber-Langendoen, R. Bittman, G. A. Hammerson, B. Heidel, J. Nichols, L. Ramsay, and A. Tomaino.
-2009.
-NatureServe Conservation Status Assessments: Factors for Assessing Extinction Risk.
-NatureServe, Arlington, Virginia.
+• Master, L., D. Faber-Langendoen, R. Bittman, G. A. Hammerson, B. Heidel, L. Ramsay, K. Snow, A. Teucher, and A. Tomaino.
+2012.
+NatureServe Conservation Status Assessments: Factors for Evaluating Species and Ecosystem Risk.
+NatureServe, Arlington, VA.

-• Faber-Langendoen, D., L. Master, J. Nichols, K. Snow, A. Tomaino, R. Bittman, G. Hammerson, B. Heidel, L. Ramsay, and B. Young.
-2009.
+• Faber-Langendoen, D., J. Nichols, L. Master, K. Snow, A. Tomaino, R. Bittman, G. Hammerson, B. Heidel, L. Ramsay, A. Teucher, and B. Young.
+2012.
 NatureServe Conservation Status Assessments: Methodology for Assigning Ranks.
-NatureServe, Arlington, Virginia.
+NatureServe, Arlington, VA.

 ©Larry Master | Larry Master Photography | Contact | Bio